Policies and guidelines

 Consult the complete list of Concordia's official policies.

-Concordia University recognizes the essential role of diversity in fostering excellence by increasing learning, advancing research, inspiring creativity, driving productivity and enhancing the experience and morale of the entire institution.
-We value and embrace the complexity of diversity, including but not limited to personal and social identities, perspectives, ideologies and traditions, and endeavor to cultivate the skills necessary to integrate and harness this complexity in order to effectively lead and innovate in society.
+Concordia University recognizes the essential role of diversity in fostering excellence by improving learning, advancing research, inspiring creativity, driving productivity and enhancing the experience and morale of the entire institution.
+We value and embrace the complexity of diversity, including but not limited to personal and social identities, perspectives, ideologies and traditions, and endeavour to cultivate the skills necessary to integrate and harness this complexity in order to effectively lead and innovate in society.
 We strive to cultivate an educational environment where all students, faculty and staff feel connected to the institution by seeing their experiences reflected in our curriculum, programming, partnerships and scholarship.
 We understand that diverse peoples and communities require different supports, acknowledgements, accommodations and considerations in order to fully participate in the livelihood of the Concordia community and address historical and contemporary inequalities in Canadian and global society.
 We commit to fostering all of these cornerstones of diversity as integral elements of the next-generation university.

 Details on the Canada Research Chairs program (CRCP) Equity, Diversity and Inclusion Practices can be found on the CRCP website.